campswim/dashboard-demo/README.md

     [ ] to be able to filter each column by specified criteria;
     [ ] to be able to toggle between dark and light themes;
     [ ] there to be caching of data that is rarely updated, so that each page loads as quickly as possible;
-    [ ] the app to use the secure HTTPs protocol, to ensure the security of the site (which is behind a firewall on a VPN).
+    [x] the app to use the secure HTTPs protocol, to ensure the security of the site (unless it is behind a firewall on a VPN).
   [ ] As an adminstrator, I'd like:
     [x] any changes made to editable fields to be logged in the database;
     [ ] to see a list of changes made to the editable fields and be able to determine how far back to generate the list.
-  [ ] As a developer, I'd like the app to be deployed automatically whenever I make a pull request into the main branch.
+  [ ] As a developer, I'd like the app to be deployed automatically whenever I make a pull request into the main branch:
+    [x] backend;
+    [ ] frontend.

 ## Sources